Rating the unfollow apps: these apps are key to developing a strong social media audience.

 The unfollow apps we discuss below are capable of sorting through large lists of followers and finding this information quickly.

 They are also capable of identifying new accounts that you might find difficulty identifying using only Twitter.

 To detemine if someone is likely to follow you back, the best shortcut metric to look at is the follower ratio.
-100% means the follow to followers ratio is equal.
-For example, an account with 3,208 followers that is following 3,186 would have a follower ratio of 100%.
+100% means the follow-to-followers ratio is equal.
+For example, an account with 3,208 followers that is following 3,186 would have a follower ratio of roughly 100%.